eieste/django-mail-system/docs/source/docs/mailfactory.rst

 Mail Factory
 ############

-MailFactory gives you a way to Render multiple E-Mails with the same Template.
+MailFactory gives you a way to render multiple E-Mails with the same template.
-You can define Mail-Templates with Variables
+You can define mail-templates with different variables

-This Templates can be used to create Mails.
-This Mails contains the subject.
+These templates can be used to create mails.
+These mails, which are created in this way can contain different subjects.
-A mail had also a Reason(string).
-Reason describes the event that triggers the E-Mail Send Action
+A mail is also described by a reason(string).
+If it is necessary to trigger a mail, the reason finds the event that triggers the e-mail sending action

 MailTemplate & MailTemplateVariables
 ------------------------------------

-Create an html E-Mail Template.
-Define Variables in this E-Mail Template
+Creates a html E-Mail template.
+Defines the  variables in this E-Mail template

 .. code-block:: HTML